 20 homes had to be evacuated and a 100-meter exclusion zone was set up around the area.
 Police blocked off all the roads in the area, and ambulance crews attended the scene to offer assistance.
 13 MFB firefighters attended the site and used water to disperse the leaking gas from the area.

-Below is the new report from Channel 7 news, as well as footage of the scene from taken from the helicopter.
+Below is the news report from Channel 7 news, as well as footage of the scene taken from the helicopter.

 Homes were evacuated earlier today because of a gas leak in Reservoir. https://t.co/tePzhfMnuH